CALIFORNIA STATE PTA GRANTS PROGRAM

 PTAs selected for grant funding receive a letter of congratulations and recognition certificate from California State PTA along with a check and a grant report form.

-Purpose – Healthy Lifestyle Grants are available for a variety of PTA programs and projects involving student activities such as:
+Cultural Arts Grants are available for a variety of PTA programs and projects that develop and implement student-centered cultural arts programs focused on arts education such as:

 To Apply – Download application

 Questions? – Please contact the California Sate PTA Scholarship and Grant Chairman at: email@example.com

 Eastwood Elementary School PTA, 33rd District PTA – $1,249